silvercrypto888/platinum_ecosystem/README.md

 If you are interested in learning to launch tokens with these moderately sophisticated behaviors, then _stay tuned_.

+## Development and Audits

+This code was mostly written and audited using Google Gemini 3.
+If a project has AI audits, they will be visible as .md files in the `audit` subfolder of that project.

 ## Legalese

 _Disclaimer: All scripts are under development and have not been thoroughly tested.
 Some are even experimental.
 Please use them with caution._